Nurexcoder/nest-url-shortner/README.md

 # Nest URL Shortener with MongoDB

 This is a URL shortener application built with Nest.js and MongoDB.
-It allows users to shorten long URLs into shorter, more manageable ones and provide analytics analytics of the created url to the user
+It allows users to shorten long URLs into shorter, more manageable ones and provide analytics analytics of the created url to the user.
+Used Redis to caached the mosted frequently accessed url.

 ## Prerequisites